hosgha/Interview/Technical_Interview_Handbook.md

 ## Git Essentials

+### Here are some popular Git workflows
+1. **Trunk-Based Workflow:** This workflow is considered a best practice for modern continuous software development and DevOps practices.
+It involves committing changes directly to the main branch, simplifying the development process and increasing stability
+2. **Feature Branch Workflow:** In this workflow, developers create a branch for each feature they are working on, make changes, submit a merge request, and then merge it back into the main branch.
+It helps keep the main branch clean and avoids conflicts with unfinished features
+3. **GitHub Flow:** GitHub Flow is a simpler workflow that breaks down large sets of changes into smaller chunks that can be addressed more frequently.
+It is more conducive to iterative development and easier to manage compared to complex branching models like Gitflow
+4. **Gitflow Workflow:** Gitflow is a legacy Git branching model that involves feature branches and multiple primary branches.
+It has fallen in popularity in favor of trunk-based workflows due to its complexity and challenges with CI/CD integration

 #### Clone Repository
 Clones a repository onto your local machine.
 You can replace <repository_url> with either a remote URL or a path to a local repository.
 ```